Client: China Resources Land

-The "tree" is positioned at the end of a row of real trees, in a busy intersection at MixC World in Shenzhen, China.
-It is heavily abstracted, and minimal, but then periodically erupts in a diaphanous cloud of mist, forming the tree's canopy.
-It references the fabrication of nature, and how nature can thrive in these circumstances, but only to a degree.
+Polished stainless steel, mist, light.
+The “tree” is positioned at the end of a row of real trees, in a busy intersection at MixC World in Shenzhen, China.
+It is heavily abstracted, and minimal, but then periodically erupts in a diaphanous cloud of mist, forming an organic canopy.
+A reference to our habit of trying to fabricate nature within an urban environment – how nature can thrive in these circumstances, but only to a limited degree.

 The work was commissioned through Art Front Gallery, Tokyo by CR Land.
-They came to me for an idea at this site, as well as 4 other artists for other works in the development.
-My idea was then proto-typed and modeled to be fabricated by UAP at their facility in Shanghai.
+They came to me for an idea specific to this site.
+My idea was conceptualized and drawn by hand, then 3D modelled digitally to be proto-typed and fabricated by UAP at their facility in Shanghai.